 Dealing Type - C

-Legislation - s56(2) Real Property Act 1900
+Legislation - section 56(2) Real Property Act 1900

 NOS form - not required

-Standard form of Caveat - prevents registration.
+Standard form of Caveat - prevents registration

-Priority Notice noted on the Register - see Priority Notice page.
+Priority Notice noted on the Register - see Priority Notice page

 The dealing must not include any reference to the charger or chargee being a trustee, executor or administrator for another party.